Abandon-ht/LLM-tutorial/docs/source/Quickstart.rst

 .. note::

-    If you haven't installed ADB tools, please use **sudo apt install adb** command to install first.
+    If you haven't installed ADB tools, please :ref:`View the tutorial <Linux-install-adb>` to install first.

     The first time you use it, you need to execute the following command.